maciekolejnik/maciekolejnik/README.md

 - 👋 Hi, I’m Maciek.
-- 👀 I’m interested in all things probability.
+- 👀 I’m interested in sports, healthy lifestyle & finance.
+I enjoy programming, working with big data and would like to learn more about infrastructure (k8s etc).
-- 📫 maciek@mprojekty.pl
+- 📫 maciekolejnik586@gmail.com

 <!---
 maciekolejnik/maciekolejnik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.